-IBM hires Gary Cohn, fmr.
-Trump economic advisor
+IBM hires Gary Cohn, former Trump economic adviser

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Cohn is also Co-Chairman of Cohn Robbins Holding Corp.
+Cohn is also co-chairman of Cohn Robbins Holding Corp.
 (CRHC), a special-purpose acquisition company or SPAC, which he will continue to oversee in what he described as an "unwavering commitment."